HenrikBengtsson/startup/cran-comments.md

 Thanks in advance

+## Reply to "CRAN teams' auto-check service"

+Hi, just following up on the false negatives in the pre-check:

+As with previous submissions, and already known to CRAN, R CMD check produces NOTEs on hidden directories inst/.Renviron.d and inst/.Rprofile.d.
+They were added for a reason and are not mistakes.

+Thanks in advance

 ### R CMD check --as-cran validation

 The package has been verified using `R CMD check --as-cran` on: